 While dental implant failure is rare, it does still happen and needs to be considered.
 Very strict regulations are in place to protect patients in Australia, and they are not the same rules as those that are in place for dentists in Thailand.

-Dr Harrison’s membership with the International Team for Implantology and the Australian Dental Association is testament to the practice’s commitment to excellence and ensuring our patients dental services of the highest calibre.
+Our dentist’ memberships with various international dental organisations and the Australian Dental Association is testament to the practice’s commitment to excellence and ensuring our patients dental services are of the highest calibre.

 Dental implants in Thailand may appear to offer a short term cost relief, but certainly do not offer the lifespan or level of quality as those placed by a locally registered and recognised practitioner who is suitably qualified.